-Sometimes I leave without a concrete plan of where I am going to sleep, which allows me to choose as the day goes.
-Espita did not fit into my plan, I was on my way to Cenotillo and Tunkás to photograph their cenotes, but I was tired, the day was partly cloudy and I didn't know for sure if there was lodging where I was going.
+Sometimes I go out without a concrete plan of where I am going to sleep, which allows me to choose as the day goes.
+Espita was not in my plan, I was on my way to Cenotillo and Tunkás to photograph their cenotes, but I was tired, the day was half cloudy and I did not know for sure if there was a lodging where I was going.

 When I crossed Espita I saw an accommodation and I stopped to ask: conversing with the hotel boy, very kind as the rest of the spiteños with whom I spoke, he told me that there was un Very nice cenote in the vicinity.
 That was enough to change my plan and end up sleeping in Espita: that's how simple the changes are sometimes.

 Explore with our guide Valladolid and its surroundings